Open Call to Authors (January 2000)

 - The future of intelligence services

-- Intelligence support to international organisations (e.g. UN, NATO)
+- Intelligence support to international organizations (e.g. UN, NATO)

 - Covert action: pluses and minuses for the 21st Century